PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 **Shape and Index**

-The shape and index will vary depending on the facilities, so a mechanism has been provided to customize their types.
-By default in they are `std::size_t`.
+The shape and index type will vary depending on the facilities, so a mechanism has been provided to customize their types.
+By default it is `std::size_t`.

 The shape or index can be specified by a type or an alias for a type inside the executor with the names `shape_type` and `index_type`.
 There also exists type traits namely `executor_shape` and `executor_index`